sherpatenzing2607/2019-spring-gt/README.md

 ## Compile and Run Instruction

-1. Download or Clone the Repository.
+1. Run the makefile.
-2. The Folder "C++ Scripts" contains one source code file "ChineseSalesmanproblem.cpp".
-3. Compile the .ccp file (using g++) to obtain an execultable.
-4. Finally, execute the file obtained from step 3.
+2. Execute the execuatble file obtained from Step 1.

 ## Project Description